SABLE: Secure And Byzantine robust LEarning: Background

+HE generally refers to several cryptosystem families.
+The first one is \textit{partial homomorphic encryption} (PHE), i.e., schemes that only support either additions or multiplications on encrypted data.
+These schemes are thus intrinsically not able to implement non-linear functions, a critical constraint required to ensure robustness~\cite{krum}.

-FHE generally refers to several cryptosystem families.
-The first family is that of "practically true" FHE cryptosystems, meaning schemes with a practical bootstrapping procedure.
-So far, TFHE~\cite{tfhe} is the only member of that family.
+The second second family consists of \textit{fully homomorphic encryption} (FHE) schemes with a bootstrapping procedure, which allows an indefinite number of homomorphic operations, even after the instance parameters have been set.
+So far, TFHE~\cite{tfhe} is the only practical solution in this family.
 While able to efficiently compute distances on small sets of low-dimensional vectors and having a programmable bootstrapping well suited for non-linear operations, TFHE does not offer large plaintext domains (e.g., it is typically limited to $\mathbb{Z}_{16}$) and does not support batching.
 The absence of these two critical properties, given the large number of dimensions of current ML models, makes TFHE a priori less suitable for this work.